Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

-The distribution of~$I$ (likewise, $\rho$) naturally takes part in asymptotics of the tagged cell~$\TC$: \begin{lem}{tagged} As $t\to\infty$, the random variable $t^{1/\alpha}\TC(t)$ under~$\Pm{1}$ converges in distribution to~$\rho$.
-Moreover, $\int_0^\infty y^{q\alpha}\,\rho(\dd y)<\infty$ for every $0\le q<1+(\omp-\omm)/\alpha$. \end{lem} \begin{prf}{tagged} Clearly, $(1/\TC(t),\,t\ge0)$ is a pssMp with self-similarity index~$1/\alpha$ associated with~$-\tc$, where~$\tc$ is a Lévy process with the Laplace exponent~$\Phi^-$ in~\eqref{phim}.
-According to~\cite[Theorem~1]{Yor02}, all we need to check to prove the first part of the statement is that~$-\tc(1)$ admits a finite and positive first moment, which is implied by the Malthusian hypotheses~\eqref{malthus}: indeed,
+The distribution of~$I$ (likewise, $\rho$) naturally takes part in asymptotics of the tagged cell~$\TC$: \begin{lemma} As $t\to\infty$, the random variable $t^{1/\alpha}\TC(t)$ under~$\Pm[1]$ converges in distribution to~$\rho$.
+Moreover, $\int_0^\infty y^{q\alpha}\,\rho(\dd y)<\infty$ for every $0\le q<1+(\cfsr-\cffr)/\alpha$. \end{lemma} \begin{proof} Clearly, $(1/\TC(t),\,t\ge0)$ is a pssMp with self-similarity index~$1/\alpha$ associated with~$-\tc$, where~$\tc$ is a L\'{e}vy process with the Laplace exponent~$\Phi^-$ in~\eqref{eq:A_Banach}.
+According to~\cite[Theorem~1]{Yor02}, all we need to check to prove the first part of the statement is that~$-\tc(1)$ admits a finite and positive first moment, which is implied by the Malthusian hypotheses~\eqref{eq:A_Liouville}: indeed,